End-to-End Virtual Screening Campaign Guide

 9.3 Verification of Final Set

-- Plot seed compounds (blue), MaxMin-selected compounds (red), and the full candidate pool (grey).
+Before finalizing, verify the selected set using UMAP and PCA:- Plot seed compounds (blue), MaxMin-selected compounds (red), and the full candidate pool (grey).

 - Confirm seed and MaxMin compounds are distributed across the major UMAP clusters.